awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-s3.md

 If you enabled server\-side encryption for your Amazon S3 bucket using AWS KMS\-managed keys \(SSE\-KMS\) with a customer\-managed Customer Master Key \(CMK\), you must add the following to the key policy for your CMK so that flow logs can write log files to the bucket\.

+**Note**
+Add these elements to the policy for your CMK, not the policy for your bucket\.

 ```
 {
     "Sid": "Allow VPC Flow Logs to use the key",